Wall Street Analyst Initiated Agnico Eagle Mines Limited [AEM]. What else is Wall St. saying

-Agnico Eagle Mines Limited [NYSE: AEM] plunged by -$0.02 during the normal trading session on Wednesday and reaching a high of $42.19 during the day while it closed the day at $41.11.
+Agnico Eagle Mines Limited [NYSE: AEM] closed the trading session at $40.72 on 09/28/22.
+The day’s price range saw the stock hit a low of $38.75, while the highest price level was $40.73.
 The company report on September 16, 2022 that Teck and Agnico Eagle Announce Agreement on the San Nicolás Copper-Zinc Project located in Zacatecas, Mexico.

 Top 5 Cheap Stocks to Own Right Now